'How Haaland will add new dimension to Man City'

 They had to do this deal, though.
 It might not be City's ethos to always go after the very biggest marquee names, but this time they just had to be at the table.

 Firstly, it's not that often that these kind of players become available, especially at such a good price, but Haaland's age is a big factor here, too.
-As much as City want success now - and remember they can still win two major trophies this season - the great thing is they always have an eye on the future as well.
+As much as City want success now - and remember they can still win the Premier League this season - the great thing is they always have an eye on the future as well.

 City are saying 'we're not stopping here'